Giacomo Bonaventura

-Bonaventura started his senior career at Atalanta in the Serie A in 2007, his impressive performances earning him a €7 million transfer to AC Milan in 2014, spending six seasons at the club, before leaving in 2020.
+Bonaventura started his senior career at Atalanta in the Serie A in 2007; his impressive performances earned him a €7 million transfer to AC Milan in 2014, where he spent six seasons.
+He then joined Fiorentina in 2020, before leaving Italy to join Saudi club Al-Shabab in 2024.

-Bonaventura has been a youth national team member since 2008.
+Bonaventura became a youth international in 2008, first playing for the Italy under-19s and later the under-20s.
 He made his senior international debut on 31 May 2013, in a friendly match against San Marino.

 Club career

 Atalanta

 After playing for San Francesco 93' youth team, he was transferred to Tolentino, where he was noticed by one of Atalanta's scouts, Antonio Bongiorni.
 Bonaventura made his debut with Atalanta on 4 May 2008, in a match against Livorno.
 He only played this match in the whole 2007–08 season.
 He appeared again on 9 November, against Fiorentina.

 On 13 January 2009, Atalanta announced he had joined Pergocrema on loan for the remainder of the 2008–09 season.
 Five days later, he made his debut for Pergocrema, getting on the scoresheet in a match against Sambenedettese.
 He made three more appearances before returning to Atalanta.

 He returned to La Dea, but had to wait until January 2010 to appear again, this time against Palermo.
 On 1 February, he joined Serie B club Padova on loan until the end of the season.
 He made his debut for the club on the 20th, against Triestina.

 In June 2010, Padova decided not to buy him outright, and Bonaventura returned to Atalanta, signing a contract extension until 2015.

 On 9 November, he scored his first Atalanta goal, against Modena.
 He played a key part for La Dea during the 2010–11 season, scoring nine times, with his club being crowned Serie B champions, thus earning promotion to Serie A. On 11 April 2012, he scored his first Serie A goal, against Napoli, before scoring again in a 2–0 victory against Fiorentina on 29 April.
 He scored his first brace on 3 March 2013, in a 2–0 victory against Siena.